Toward a Unified Understanding of the Dense Matter Equation of State: Outlook and Opportunities

 There are also exciting advancements in electromagnetic observations.
 Two key sources for studying neutron stars are the signals from binary neutron star mergers, including kilonovae and gamma-ray burst afterglows, and those from rotating neutron stars, which can be analyzed through X-ray pulsar profiles.
 The Vera Rubin Observatory~\cite{LSST:2008ijt} and the Wide-field Spectroscopic Telescope (WST)~\cite{WST:2024rai} are well-equipped to detect kilonovae from events localized to within a few tens of square degrees, with redshifts less than $0.5$~\cite{Loffredo:2024gmx}.
 On the other end of the spectrum, the X-ray signals from the gamma-ray burst afterglow can be potentially captured by next-generation X-ray telescopes, e.g., NewATHENA~\cite{Nandra:2013jka,Cruise:2024mgo} and THESEUS~\cite{THESEUS:2017wvz,Rosati:2021yjd}.
 For X-ray pulse profiling, the enhanced X-ray Timing and Polarimetry mission (eXTP)~\cite{Zhang:2025iae}, is expected to be $\sim3\times$ more sensitive than NICER and can measure the mass and radius of a neutron star with $\pm0.1M_\odot$ and $\pm0.1{\rm km}$, respectively~\cite{Li:2025uaw}.
+Additionally, the anticipated measurement of the moment of inertia of PSR J0737-3039A~\cite{Bejger:2005jy, Greif:2020pju, Wang:2022cpi} would provide the first precision measurement of this observable, allowing us to compare model predictions and determine if this measurement produces tighter constraints on the validity of EOS predictive posteriors.